tomliked/selling-partner-api-sdk/java/README.md

 We need your help in making this SDK great.
 Please participate in the community and contribute to this effort by submitting issues, participating in discussion forums and submitting pull requests through the following channels:

-Submit [issues][sdk-issues] - this is the preferred channel to interact with our team Articulate your feature request or upvote existing ones on our [Issues][sdk-issues] page
+Submit [issues](https://github.com/amzn/selling-partner-api-sdk/issues/new/choose) - this is the preferred channel to interact with our team
+Articulate your feature request or upvote existing ones on our [Issues][sdk-issues] page

 [sdk-issues]: https://github.com/amzn/selling-partner-api-sdk/issues